IlyaShurupov/AppBuilder/README.md

 # AppBuilder

-The goal is to allow effortless creation of a cross-platform application (Not Ready For Production Yet)
+The goal is to allow effortless creation of a cross-platform application

 **Building:**